 - Signage with health, hygiene and physical distancing reminders around the convention center.

-- Hand sanitizers and hand wash stations at entrances or high-contact areas.
+- Hand sanitizers and hand wash stations at entrances and high-contact areas.

-NAFEM cannot predict what international travel restrictions will be at the time of the show, but we will, of course, follow all U.S. travel requirements for all attendees and exhibitors.
+NAFEM cannot predict what international travel restrictions will be at the time of the show and are following all U.S. travel requirements for all participants.